 Buttermilk Falls State Park

 The giant falls at Buttermilk Falls is absolutely breathtaking in the winter.
 Unfortunately, this is the only area of the park that is open during the wintertime.
-Even though there isn’t much to see other than the one waterfall, it is still worth visiting because it is really spectacular and the area in front of the falls doesn’t very crowded.
+Even though there isn’t much to see other than the waterfall, it is still worth visiting because it is really spectacular and the area in front of the falls isn’t very crowded.

 Guppy Falls